-Organizations are struggling with marketing attribution accuracy, often unknowingly, and it’s costing them a fortune.
+Organizations are struggling with the accuracy of their attribution data, often unknowingly, and it’s costing them a fortune.

 John Wanamaker lived from 1838 to 1922 and was credited with this quote: